Skip to content

 How to Suspend or Resume BitLocker Using PowerShell

-You can also use Windows PowerShell to control BitLocker. ⚠️ This requires administrator privileges.
+You can also use Windows PowerShell to control BitLocker.
+Note: You’ll need administrator privileges to use these commands.

 1. Open Windows Terminal as administrator and select the PowerShell tab.